Vigelos/ethereal_analysis/readme.md

 }
 ```
 ##### Example Usage
-For example, if you want to download smart contract from block 18,000,000 to 18,000,123, you cna use the following command:
+For example, if you want to download smart contracts from block 18,000,000 to 18,000,123, you can use the following command:
 ```
 cd scanner
 python get_contracts.py --startId 18000000 --endId 18000123 --endpoint <your endpoint name>
 ```
-The download contracts will be listed in a .csv file, where the format is [block_id, contract_address, bytecode]
+The downloaded contracts will be listed in a .csv file, where the format is [block_id, contract_address, bytecode]

 ---